AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

 The purpose for processing the personal data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Data is processed and stored in accordance with our agreement to
-provide a HPC cluster service, in accordance with the usage agreement.
+provide a HPC cluster service including accounting and reporting, in
-The cluster may only be used to support Aalto (not personal)
+accordance with the usage agreement.
+The cluster may only be used to
-activities, and all usage metadata represents Aalto activities and is
+support Aalto (not personal) activities, and all thus usage metadata
-owned by Aalto University.
+represents Aalto activities and is owned by Aalto University.

 Types of data
 ~~~~~~~~~~~~~